You Give Good Love: Live performances

 Houston's appearance on Johnny Carson's The Tonight Show Starring Johnny Carson was a breakthrough for rising black talent to get on late night talk shows.

-As a solo artist, Houston first promoted "You Give Good Love" alongside other tunes from her debut album Whitney Houston in the shows, arranged by Clive Davis for music critics to see Houston perform, at Sweetwater's club in New York, the place where Cissy Houston had been bringing Whitney along, on February 12–16, 1985.
+As a solo artist, Houston first promoted "You Give Good Love" alongside other tunes from her debut album Whitney Houston in the shows, arranged by Clive Davis for music critics to see Houston perform, at Sweetwater's club in New York, the place where Cissy Houston had been bringing Houston along, on February 12–16, 1985.

-She also performed the song on The Tonight Show Starring Johnny Carson on April 5, 1985, which was her first national TV appearance since The Merv Griffin Show in 1983.
+She also performed the song on The Tonight Show Starring Johnny Carson on April 5, 1985, which was her first national TV performance since The Merv Griffin Show in 1983.
 At the time of Houston's appearance, few emerging black artists were allowed performances on late-night talk shows, which made Houston's performance a breakthrough moment for black performers.
 This performance was included in the 2014 CD/DVD release, Whitney Houston Live: Her Greatest Performances.

-On April 20 of the year, Houston performed the song on Soul Train.
+On April 20, Houston performed the song on Soul Train.
 On April 29, she performed the song on The Merv Griffin Show.
 She also performed the song along with "Saving All My Love for You" on the syndicated TV special The 1985 R&B Countdown which aired on December 31, 1985.

 She delivered a performance of "You Give Good Love" on the 1st Soul Train Music Awards, where Houston was nominated for two categories, at the Santa Monica Civic Auditorium on March 23, 1987.
 The performance is found in the bonus DVD featured on Whitney Houston: The Deluxe Anniversary Edition, remastered to celebrate the 25th anniversary of its original release.

 In addition to her numerous performances for the song in TV shows as well as award ceremonies, the song was included in setlist on Houston's first three tours, Greatest Love Tour (1986), Moment of Truth World Tour (1987–88) and Feels So Right Japan Tour (1990).
 Additionally, the song was performed on select dates of her The Bodyguard World Tour (1993–94) and My Love Is Your Love World Tour (1999).

-Among her tour performances of the song, the Yokohama Arena live footage on January 7, 1990, was taped and later broadcast on Japanese TV channel.
+Among her tour performances of the song, the Yokohama Arena live footage on January 7, 1990, was taped and later broadcast on Japanese TV.

 Live cover versions

-Monica performed "You Give Good Love" as part of a tribute to Houston, the recipient of the Quincy Jones Award in that year, along with Ronald Isley, Terry Ellis and Kenny Lattimore at The 12th Soul Train Music Awards held on February 27, 1998.
-Jennifer Hudson covered the song as one of the setlist during her first US tour with Robin Thicke in April – May, 2009.
+Monica performed "You Give Good Love" as part of a tribute to Houston, the recipient of the Quincy Jones Award in that year, along with Ronald Isley, Terry Ellis and Kenny Lattimore at the 12th Soul Train Music Awards held on February 27, 1998.
+Jennifer Hudson covered the song as one of the setlist during her first US tour, Jennifer Hudson & Robin Thicke in Concert, in April – May, 2009.
 Karen Rodriguez, one of Top 13 finalists on the tenth season of American Idol, auditioned on MySpace first and then in front of the judges in Los Angeles with the song in 2010.
 Not too long after Houston's death in February 2012, Monica and Brandy gave a concert paying tribute to Houston in Los Angeles performing the song acapella.